lahwaacz/openwrt-dotfiles/README.md

 # Jakub Klinkovský's configuration files

-These are my config files of OpenWrt - an operating system I use in my RouterStation Pro.
+These are my config files of OpenWrt - an operating system I use in my Ubiquiti RouterStation Pro.

 ## Installation